 Early on I wanted very much to be a musician, a guitarist.
 I practiced long and hard, and my goal was to attend the Berklee School of Music in Boston.
 To come up with the tuition money I worked in a silverware factory for six months, putting the bowl in approximately ten thousand spoons a day.
 I literally sat at a die press, stepped on a pedal, and this huge power driven machine would slam the a piece of steel, and voila!
 A spoon.
 One day I looked at those around me, doing exactly the same task and noticed that all had fingers missing.
 Needless to say that ended my spoon making gig.

 I did finally go to Berklee, and attended a semester and a half, returning back to New Jersey to study with Billy Bauer, a prominent jazz guitar player in New York.
 During that time I played with various local bands, and eventually got a job with the Glenn Miller Band, touring for a short period of time.
 Then in 1964…the big bad military draft came along, and I spent two years in the US Army, stationed at Fort Bragg, North Carolina.
-Somehow I wound up in a howitzer battallion, but later made my way to the 440th Army Band (18th Airborne Corps).
+Somehow I wound up in a howitzer battalion (18th Airborne Corps), but later made my way to the 440th Army Band.

 In January of 1966 I left the military, came back to New Jersey, started teaching guitar, and playing on weekends when possible.
 I was also fortunate enough to play quite a lot at the Lambertville Music Circus, one of the first outdoor theaters in the round (under a tent).
 Not only was it a well paying job, it was also a great learning experience, playing for the Supremes, Stevie Wonder, Johnny Mathis, Robert Goulet, King Family and playing shows like West Side Story, Guys and Dolls, and The Music Man.

 While playing the Music Circus, I met my wife Fay!
-Love at first sight, and within six months we were married.
+It was love at first sight and within six months we were married.
 I still continued my music endeavors, and also found employment at a local music store…the best of both worlds.
 We soon welcomed two daughters into the world, Molly and Missy.
-I continued my music livelihood, and about ten years later, for some strange reason, I became intrigued with metal detecting, and my daughters today never let me forget.
-I took them to various school grounds in the county under the pretense of having fun on the neat playground equipment there.
-They soon caught on to the fact that I merely wanted to find old coins.
+I continued my music livelihood, and about ten years later, for some strange reason, I became intrigued with metal detecting.

 From the day I purchased my first metal detector I was hooked.
 Digging that first old silver coin was the turning point!
 As the years wore on I continued detecting, and eventually started writing articles for the various treasure hunting magazines.
 Back then we had Treasure, Treasure Found, Lost Treasure, Western and Eastern Treasures and World of Treasures.
-As I continued to write, I began to become more involved in the pastime, and eventually started the Federation of Metal Detector and Archeological Clubs, Inc. (See Clubs herein).
+As I continued to write, I began to become more involved in the pastime, and eventually started the Federation of Metal Detector and Archeological Clubs, Inc. (more in clubs link above)